-Add the vegetable oil to a medium or large skillet atop your grill.
-Add in your onions and sauté until the onions are translucent and start to brown.
-Add in half the beer (a good splash if you don’t feel like measuring—but not enough to fill the entire bottom of the skillet) and continue to caramelize the onions for another 2-3 minutes.
+Add the vegetable oil to a medium or large skillet atop your grill*.
+Add in your onions and sauté until translucent and starting to brown.
+Add in half the beer (a good splash if you don’t feel like measuring—but not enough to fill the entire bottom of the skillet) and continue to caramelize the onions for another 2–3 minutes.

-Add into the skillet with the onions the 4 turkey brats that come in a package.
-Add in the rest of the beer (another good splash) and sauté, move the onions on and around the brats.
-Cover as needed to help the brats cook, making sure not to burn the onions.
+Add four brats to the skillet along with the rest of the beer (another good splash) and sauté, moving the onions on and around the brats.
+Turn the heat down so the liquid simmers.
+Partially cover for 10 minutes to help brats cook, making sure not to burn the onions.
+Remove the lid and cook brats for another 5 - 10 minutes.
 Remove from heat when the brats are fully cooked.
-Set aside the onions.

-Optional Step: You can at this point remove the brats from the heat, along with the onions, leaving the remaining beer jus in the bottom of the skillet.
+Optional: At this point, you can remove the brats from the heat, along with the onions, leaving the remaining beer “jus” in the bottom of the skillet.
 Place your cabbage leaves into the skillet and let wilt a bit in the hot beer “jus” over the grill’s heat.
 This will make it easier to do the next step, but just a bit messier.

-Using toothpicks to help hold, wrap each turkey brat in a cabbage leaf and place on the grill.
+Using toothpicks to help hold, wrap each brat in a cabbage leaf and place on the grill.
 Grill on both sides until the cabbage is more pliant and you’ve got grill marks.
-Remove from the heat and remove the toothpicks.
+Remove from the heat and take out the toothpicks.

 To serve, place a cabbage-wrapped brat in a bun.
-Top with a healthy serving of caramelized onions, some banana peppers, a drizzling of mustard and a sprinkle of parsley.
-Repeat with the remaining 3 brats.
+Top with a healthy serving of caramelized onions, some banana peppers, a drizzling of mustard, and a sprinkle of parsley.
+Repeat with the remaining three brats.
 Enjoy!

 Pro Tip 1: